-- 1) In the short-term, we recommend a solution based on a variation of Option C, where the City breaks the Bureau of Water & Wastewater out of the Department of Public Works, so that water & wastewater operations can be run as its own department and would continue making operational improvements with the input and assistance of a "City-County Water Advisory Committee". - 2) For the long term, we acknowledge that while Option E shows promise in addressing concerns about the existing governance structure which the other options do not, the Task Force does not have time to perform the requisite due diligence which simply recommending Option E requires (an equity study, debt service research, pension & benefits research, stormwater research, etc.) before the report deadline at the end of January.
-As such, we recommend that this due diligence be done by a subsequent working group over the course of the next few years, with the results either informing the best possible way for us to set up a regional water authority or making it clear that Option E is not actually a workable long-term solution for our situation. - 3) If Option E should prove to be an unworkable long-term solution for any reason, we recommend that the City, the Counties and the State create, empower, and provide funding to support a "Baltimore Regional Water Governance Board" made up of City, County and State leaders to provide policy direction and oversight of the existing administrative structure.
+2) For the long term, we acknowledge that while Option E is an optionshowschows may provide some benefits in-promise in addressing concerns about the existing governance structure, which the other options do may not, the Task Force has not had an opportunity, based on the information provided, does not have time to perform the requisite due diligence for all viable options before the report deadline at the end of January.
+A recommendation of Option E, or any similar governance structure, which simply recommending Option E requires further analysis and assessment of the eight criteria in the House Bill and other threshold issues (an equity study, workforce analysis, operation and maintenance decision making, capital improvement planning, compliance coordination, debt service research, pension & benefits research, stormwater research, etc.) before the report deadline at the end of January.
+As such, we recommend that this due diligence be done by a subsequent working group over the course of the next few-three years, to determine what public governance structure will be best suited for the regional water and wastewater utility, to optimize regional stakeholder participation from the date of issuance of this reportfew years, with the results either informing the best possible way for us stakeholders to to implement Option E or an alternative regional governance structure as described below. set upto establish a regional water authority or making it clear that Option E is not actually a workable the appropriate long-term solution for the Baltimore Regional Water and Wastewater Utility. for our situation

+3) If Option E should prove to be an unworkable long term solution for any reason, we recommend that the City, the Counties and the State create, empower, and provide funding to support aworking group provide further recommendations for policy direction and oversight of the "Baltimore Regional Water Governance Water and Wastewater Utility".-Board" made up of City, County and State leaders to provide policy direction and oversight of the existing administrative structure.